Most folks know that chemotherapy drugs kill cancer cells AND healthy cells.

 This covering prevents the patient’s immune system from launching an attack before the chemo drugs are delivered to the cancer site.

 Only after the liposomes enter openings in the cancer tumors do they break down, releasing the drug that kills the cancer cells.
-The researchers experimented with using infrared light to control the amount of drugs that are released at one time.
+The researchers also experimented with using infrared light to control the amount of drugs that are released at one time.

 All of these efforts are designed to improve cancer drug delivery and lessen the harmful effects of chemotherapy on healthy tissue.